TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-16-how-to-remove-transitional-dependencies-you-dont-need.md

 title: "How to Remove Transitional Dependencies You don't&nbsp;Need"

 perex: |
-    In the last post [I shared a trick](/blog/unleash-the-power-of-simplicity-php-cli-app-with-minimal-dependencies) on how to drop your CLI project /vendor size by 70%.
+    In the last post [I shared a trick](/blog/unleash-the-power-of-simplicity-php-cli-app-with-minimal-dependencies) on how to **reduce CLI project /vendor size by 70 %**.
 Today we'll trim off a bit more with the no-so-known composer feature.
 ---

 <blockquote class="blockquote mt-5 mb-5 text-center">